Helping Authors with Their Novel Synopsis

 Different ways of writing a synopsis

-CUTTING YOUR NOVEL DOWN TO SIZE
+CUTTING THE NOVEL DOWN TO SIZE

 Write a detailed outline and remove all minor plot strands and characters.
 Rewrite what’s left so that it makes sense and the key events hang together logically.
 Keep cutting away less important bits until you’re left with something the right length for a synopsis.

-BUILDING YOUR NOVEL UP FROM THE CORE
+BUILDING THE NOVEL UP FROM THE CORE

 Start with your hook, then expand this to a paragraph that summarises the beginning, middle and ending.
 Flesh this out with the most important plot points that show how the main character gets from the start to the end of the story.
 Adjust the order of your paragraphs if necessary to make sure the synopsis flows artfully.
 Join up all the points and make sure there are no superfluous explanations included.